ptsochantaris/trailer-cli/README.md

 - Be sure to check out the `trailer config` command to restrict PRs/Issues to specific repositories and reduce clutter, noise, and API usage when updating.

-- See below for some examples of common commands.
+- See below for some examples of common commands and usage.

 ## Cookbook